 Cindy Mowry - Director of Enrollment Services

-Sam Dana - Director of Institutional Research and Grants
+Sam Dana - Acting VP for Strategic Development, Director of Institutional Research and Grants

 Loren Davis - Director of Northwest Career & Technical High School

 Micalah Pieper - Manager of Outreach and Entry Services

 Bradley Nuxoll - Management Information Systems Coordinator

 Guided Pathways is a research-based approach to higher education that simplifies choices for students.
 While the traditional community college structure features an array of disconnected course, the Guided Pathways model groups courses together to form clear paths through college and into careers.
 This helps streamline the process for students to select and pursue a degree with a clear and efficient path to completion.

 The process of implementing Guided Pathways includes four design principles.
 Colleges must clarify the paths, mapping out each program journey and establishing detailed information on employment and transfer opportunities at the end of each program.
 The second principle is to help students choose a path, with support systems in place from the moment of entry to help them identify the best path for them.
 The third principle is helping students stay on the path through intensive advising and intervention when students stumble along the way.
 Finally, colleges must align program learning outcomes with requirements for success in further education and employment in the field to ensure students are learning.